PrincetonUniversity/BrainPipe/README.md

             - **NOTE** you actually probably don't need all of these and only need input_chnks and output_chnks but the others are small and used a bunch of places.
         - on tigress, go into ratname/lightsheet and check that `tools/conv_net/pytorchutils/run_chunked_fwd.py` has the correct paths for tigress.
 Also check that `tools/conv_net/pytorchutils/slurm_scripts/run_chnk_fwd.sh` uses the correct model/checkpoint
         - cd into `tools/conv_net/` and run with `sbatch --array=0 slurm_scripts/run_chnk_fwd.sh`
-        - when finished, use [Globus](https://www.globus.org/) to transfer back to spock
+        - when finished, use [Globus](https://www.globus.org/) to transfer back to spock or `scp -r <username>@tigergpu.princeton.edu:/<folder-location> <username>@spock.princeton.edu:/<folder-location>`
         - run `cnn_postprocess.sh` which reconstructs and uses connected components to find cell measures

-5. Visualize network outputs
+5. Visualize network outputs - *documentation in progress*

 6. To compare to ClearMap
-    See next steps on how to run ClearMap, visualize, and compare ouputs
+    See next section, has steps on how to run ClearMap 1, visualize, and compare ouputs.

 **NOTE** there is a demo for the CNN to test if your paths are correct and everything is installed properly, see end of document